SebastianBoehler/python_livestream/README.md

 The helper module `chatterbox_helper.py` automatically splits long text into 300 character chunks so Chatterbox can synthesize lengthy news scripts.

+TTS generation happens in a background thread so the livestream never pauses while new audio is prepared.

 ## Continuous News Stream

 Set `NEWS_INTERVAL_MINUTES` in your `.env` file to control how often a new news